Angel Number 55

 The reading favors honest movement over forced stasis.

-That reading rests on a specific premise.
+That reading carries a hidden premise.
 Doubling 5 does not just add more freedom.

 It increases the pressure of change to a point where staying in place often costs more than moving.